zendbit/nim_zfcore/README.md

 # zfcore
-zfcore is high performance asynchttpserver and web framework for nim lang
+zfcore is high performance http server and web framework for nim lang we replace asynchttpserver with zfblast server https://github.com/zendbit/nim.zfblast

 # Install from nimble
 ```